michael2012z/BitBible/markdown/KJV/files/Ps.md

 13. Those that be planted in the house of the Lord shall flourish in the courts of our God.

-14. They shall still bring forth fruit in old age; they shall be fat and flourishing;flourishing: Heb. green
+14. They shall still bring forth fruit in old age; they shall be fat and flourishing;

 15. To shew that the Lord is upright: he is my rock, and there is no unrighteousness in him.